Freight Shipping from Raleigh to Kansas City

 How much does it cost to ship freight from Raleigh to Kansas City?

-Full truckload (FTL) rates from Raleigh, NC to Kansas City, KS currently range from $2,531-$3,119 for a standard dry van load over the 1,177-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Kansas City, KS currently range $2,531-$3,119 (roughly $2.15-$2.67 per mile over 1,177 miles).
 LTL shipments typically cost $847-$1,400 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Kansas City?